jborggaard/NLbalancing/README.md

 for examples how to run **HJBbalance** see those in
 ```
->> examplesForPaper
+>> examplesForPaper3
 ```
-and found in the examples directory
+and the files in the examples directory.

 ## Description of Files
 #### setKroneckerToolsPath

 Defines the path to the KroneckerTools directory containing functions for working with Kronecker product expressions.
-KroneckerTools can be downloaded from github.com/jborggaard/KroneckerTools
+KroneckerTools can be downloaded from github.com/jborggaard/KroneckerTools  The default assumes that NLbalancing and KroneckerTools lie in the same directory and uses relative pathnames.
+This should be changed if you use different locations.  (setKroneckerToolsPath also lies in the examples and tests directories, so should be changed there as well if you plan to run functions from those directories.

 #### CT2Kron and Kron2CT